 Past participants have reported that other students blatantly cheat on their exams.
 Do not succumb to this temptation.
-If you are confronted you will fail the class and could experience other consequences.
+If you are confronted you will fail the class and could experience other consequences including academic misconduct at UW.

 Classes will generally be fairly small.
 You will have 5-40 students in your classes.
 Textbooks are not typically used in classes.